 When do I need Contract Works insurance?

-If you’re doing alterations or renovations to your house you might be wondering if you’re covered by your normal house insurance policy.
+If you’re doing alterations or renovations to your house you might be wondering if you’re covered by your initio house insurance policy.

-Depending on the works involved you may need a Contract Works policy, also known as ‘construction insurance’ or ‘ builders all risks’ cover.
+Depending on the works involved you may need to arrange a Contract Works policy, also known as ‘construction insurance’ or ‘ builders all risks’ cover through a contract works insurance provider, such as Builtin Insurance.

 Who arranges the cover?